Haudha ibn Ali

-Haudha ibn Ali al-Hanafi (Arabic: هوذة بن علي الحنفي, born 551 CE) was the ruler of Al-Yamama who reigned in the 7th century CE.
+Haudha ibn Ali al-Hanafi (Arabic: هوذة بن علي الحنفي, born 551 CE) (also spelled Hawdha or Hawza) was the ruler of Al-Yamama who reigned in the 7th century CE and considered the most powerful man of Central Arabia in his time.
 A poet and preacher, Haudha was a Christian.
 He was from the tribe of Banu Hanifa and traced his lineage back to the Banu Bakr tribe.
 Haudha was also a contemporary of Khosrow I and the Islamic prophet Muhammad.

 Lineage

 According to Ibn Hazm, his full name is Haudha ibn Ali ibn Thumama ibn 'Amr ibn 'Abd al-Uzza ibn Suhaym ibn Murrah ibn al-Dawla ibn Hanifa ibn Lajim ibn Sa'ab ibn Ali ibn Bakr ibn Wa'il, and his lineage can be traced to Adnan.

 Biography

 Haudha ibn Ali was born in 551 CE to a Christian family of the Banu Hanifa tribe.

-Involvement in Yawm al-Mashgar
+Involvement in Yawm al-Safqa

-On a day known as Yawm al-Mashgar, Haudha ibn Ali was robbed by the Banu Tamim tribe and then imprisoned until he was able to ransom himself out of custody.
+On a day known as Yawm al-Safqa, Haudha ibn Ali's caravan was robbed by the Banu Tamim tribe while transporting Persian goods to Yemen and then imprisoned until he was able to ransom himself out of custody.
 He managed to incite Khosrow I against the Banu Tamim, and soon the armies of the Sasanian Empire arrived to Arabia where a large number of people from the Banu Tamim tribe were massacred.